pabuisson/in-my-pocket/README.md

 If you want to, `eslint` is configured and can help you in the development process.
 You'll need to set it up with `npm install -g eslint` and then setup your text editor of choice so that it's able to display the linter warnings.

+`prettier` is also configured, you can run it to have your JS code correctly formatted.
+There is no git hook yet to enforce it, but it will happen someday soon.

 ### Workflow